 How do you identify theft in a million-plus square foot building?
-To many LP agents, this may be a daunting task given the sheer size of distribution centers and number of employees.
-However, regardless of location, be it a store or a factory setting, several of the key elements that we have spent years in the field perfecting still apply to a manufacturing environment.
+To many LP agents, this may be a daunting task given the sheer size and number of employees in a distribution center.
+However, regardless of location, be it a store or a factory setting, several of the key elements that we have perfected through our years in the field still apply to a manufacturing environment.

 Just like in the stores, one needs to know what is missing.
 As simple as that sounds, it is difficult in a DC given the volume of product that moves through the facility.
 So, why not start with your inventory?

 Most companies have an inventory control department and inventory procedures that cycle count the product for replenishment purposes.
 Although this seems like the first logical place to look, it is often irrelevant to investigations in the DC.
 Why?
 If your physical security and perimeter are worked adequately, it is virtually impossible for a person, or even a theft team, to match the potential for operational errors in logistics security.

 Instead, reaching out to the stores to identify their top loss SKUs is a great starting point.
 If people are stealing a given product in the stores, they are likely stealing the same SKUs in the DC as well.
 The logic is the same.
 People take items that they want or need but cannot afford.
 Or they steal items to exchange, return, or sell for a profit.
 Just like in stores, the items stolen are typically expensive and easily concealable.
 Those are the items to focus on.